-When I sold my first novel, I knew I’d have to do some marketing to help promote it.
-But like many debut authors, I had no clue what I’d need to do.
-A website certainly, probably a blog, some kind of social network like Facebook or MySpace.
+When I sold my first novel back in 2008, I knew I’d have to do some marketing to help promote it, but like many debut authors, I had no clue what I’d need to do.
+A website certainly, probably a blog, some kind of social network like Facebook or MySpace (yes, MySpace).
 Beyond that?
 I had no idea.

 Things to include:

-- Your bio, photo, ways to contact you.
+- Your bio, photo, ways to contact you (email, Twitter handle, etc)

-- A little about your book if you’d like (if you worry someone will steal your idea, it’s okay to leave it off).
+- A little about the book if you’d like (if you worry someone will steal your idea, it’s okay to leave it off)

 - Your book cover, blurb about the book, plus the ISBN number and publisher